Responsive RFP: The Complete Guide to Creating Winning Proposal Responses

 Your proof should make them think, "That's precisely our situation."
 If the proof does not resonate, either find more relevant evidence or remove the claim.

-Step 5: Make Collaboration Actually Work
+Step 5: Cross-Team RFP Collaboration that Actually Work

 Responsive RFPs need input from across your organization.
 However, how can you effectively manage this input?
 That's where things usually fall apart.